CamClrt/mergify_test/README.md

 new repository to test Mergify

 # Booh!
-A simple test on yout repository.
+A simple test on your repository.